dymmond/edgy/docs/queries/queries.md

     Not all the SQL databases support the `DISTINCT ON` fields equally, for example, `mysql` has has that limitation whereas `postgres` does not.
     Be careful to know and understand where this should be applied.
-    You can mitigate this by providing no argument (filter applies on all columns)
+    You can mitigate this by providing no argument (filter applies on all columns).

 ### Select related